 Meaning

-In the quote “The implications of these considerations justify the statement that all empirically verifiable knowledge even the commonsense knowledge of everyday life – involves implicitly, if not explicitly, systematic theory in this sense.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.
+“The implications of these considerations justify the statement that all empirically verifiable knowledge even the commonsense knowledge of everyday life – involves implicitly, if not explicitly, systematic theory in this sense.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that understanding takes time.

 Theme